binbashar/le-ref-architecture-doc/docs/work-with-us/careers.md

     :star: **We promote life-work balance**

     Job burnout is an epidemic 🙆, and we tech workers are especially at risk.
-So we'll do our best to de-stress our workforce at Binbash.
+So we'll do our best to de-stress our workforce at binbash.
 In order to achieve this we offer:

     - Remote work that lets you control your hours and physical location.
     - Normal working hours (prime-time 9am-5pm GTM-3), in average no more than ~30-40hs per week, and we don't